-After entering the body, the virus is generally eliminated or suppressed by the immune system.
-If not suppressed, the types causing genital warts typically show symptoms within about 1 year after transmission.
-The virus can be contagious whether or not symptoms appear.
+After entering the body, the virus is usually suppressed or eliminated by the immune system.
+If not suppressed, the types that cause genital warts may show symptoms on average 8–10 weeks after transmission; however, they can remain silent for months or even years.
+Whether symptoms are present or not, there is still a risk of transmission [1].

-- People receiving treatment for genital warts should avoid sexual contact until fully healed.
+- Individuals receiving treatment for genital warts should avoid sexual activity until full recovery.

 What Are the Symptoms of Genital Warts?